Image-X-Institute/TopasOpt/docs/_sources/PhaseSpaceOptimisation.md.txt

 ## Creating RunOptimisation.py

 The following is the script to run this optimisation.
-Remeber to change the BaseDirectory to a place that exists on your computer!
+Remember to change the BaseDirectory to a place that exists on your computer!

 ```python
 import sys